Skip to content

 Chintokan

 The principle object of Iaido is to master the way of the sword through repetitious training of techniques.
-At Kenbukan Iai-Do, we implement an essential element known as Sei-Do in our training.
+At Kenbukan Iai-Do, we implement an essential element known as Sei & Do we referred to as Sei-Do in our training.
 Sei-Do roughly translates to "Silent Movement".
 Precise movement in drawing sword is taught to reduce sound, therefore reducing resistance.
 Minimal resistance promotes more control and speed which are most essential elements in drawing the sword.
 At Kenbukan Iai-Do, Sei-Do is emphasized with utmost importance.

 Shin Gi Tai (心 技 体 Training Emphasis

-Ultimately, with successful training and sufficient effort, the art of higher living, as we calls it the Shin-Gi-Tai harmony will be attained.
+Ultimately, with successful training and great effort, the art of higher living, the Shin-Gi-Tai harmony, will be attained.